russross/blackfriday/mmark2rfc.md

     [Scholarly markdown] has a neat syntax
     for this.
 It uses a special section syntax and all images in that section become subfigures of a larger figure.
 Disadvantage of this syntax is that it can not be used in lists.
-Hence we we a quote like solution, just as asides and notes, but for figures: we prefix the entire paragraph with 'F> ' .
+Hence we use a quote like solution, just like asides and notes, but for figures: we prefix the entire paragraph with `F>` .

     Basic usage: